 FLORIDA ORGANICS RECYCLING CENTER for EXCELLENCE

-Florida's 75% Recycling Goal
+Florida's 75 Percent Recycling Goal

 For more information on this program, please visit the Florida Department of Environmental Protection’s (FDEP) website.